Case study: Recycle? Reuse?

 We sometimes forget how much local government has contributed to slashing the amount of waste going to landfill and increasing levels of recycling since the turn of the millennium.
-Here are some figures (taken from the 2023 strategy report itself):
+Here are some figures from the UK Government:

 - Local authority-collected waste sent to landfill down over 85% since 2000.